• Skip to primary navigation

 New York Stadium Photos

-New York Stadium Seating Plan & Where to Sit
+New York Stadium Seating Plan and Where to Sit

 From Rotherham FC

 The New York Stadium is built in a bowl style, though there are four distinct stands to it.
-Each stand has a name based on sponsorship, starting with The Eric Twigg Pukka Pies Stand that houses the players’ tunnel.
-The Ben Bennett Stand houses the family section, whilst The Mears Stand sits opposite the Kop and is where the away fans sit.
+The Eric Twigg Stand houses the players’ tunnel, the Ben Bennett Stand houses the family section, whilst The Mears Stand sits opposite the Kop and is where the away fans sit.
 The KCM Recycling Stand is the main Kop stand in the ground and can hold about 2000 fans.

 Rotherham United Ticket Prices